 The scholarship is to cover educational expenses such as:

 - Laptop / Technology

-Payment will be made to successful applicants following confirmation of enrolment after the HECS Census for the autumn session (31 March 2019).
+The first payment will be made to successful applicants following confirmation of enrolment after the HECS Census for the autumn session (31 March 2021).

 At the end of each academic year, the student will be required to submit to the Public Education Foundation evidence of their successful progression through their study in the form of an academic transcript.
 If a student is not progressing satisfactorily through their study, the Public Education Foundation reserves the right to terminate the scholarship.